Wolf Hoffmann: Work with other musicians

 He contributed to Skid Row vocalist Sebastian Bach's solo album Bring 'Em Bach Alive! and to a 2000 Japanese tribute to Randy Rhoads album called Randy Rhoads Tribute with Sebastian Bach on "I Don't Know" and with Joe Lynn Turner on "Diary of a Madman".
 Hoffmann also contributed to Peace Breaker by Skew Siskin.

 Instruments

-During the National Association of Music Merchants 2013 show, Hoffmann has unveiled a new signature guitar which was manufactured by Framus.
+During the 2013 NAMM Show, Hoffmann has unveiled a new signature guitar which was manufactured by Framus.
 This guitar is manufactured in two styles, a guitar in white called Flying Fortress and the other one is in chrome and has been made to resemble a World War II bomber which is called Flying Fortress.
 Hoffmann told Metal Shock Finland's chief editor, Mohsen Fayyazi:

 In addition, Hoffman was a heavy user of Gibson Flying V's and Fender Stratocasters during Accept's prime in the 1980s, guitars that he still uses periodically today.
 Hoffman has also played guitars by various other companies such as Jackson guitars, most notably a custom Jackson King V, a guitar he still uses presently.
 He has also periodically played Fernandes guitars.